An old man tries to settle a score

 Buffer Hackett was almost back to full strength, but he still could not get out of his hammock-like confinement.
 The rope that lay in his lap was the key and he could just grip it now with both hands.
 He pulled with excitement and hope at the prospect of becoming free.
 The prospect of kicking Miah David in the head before he stopped breathing.
 But the rope, the rope was split like the tongue of a serpent.
 One end tied to the glass container of kerosene and the other tied to the lit oil lamp on the floor, on the opposite side of the room.
 Buffer pulled and heaved and they collided under the net, shattering both the container and the lamp.

 Not far away, just down the hill, Scotty woke from her spot under the rum shop.
-She stepped out and howled.
-She howled for the very first time ever and stopped only when she heard the siren from the fire truck.
+She stepped out and howled for the very first time and stopped only when she heard the siren from the fire truck going up the incline.